Thapelo-Sean/zero_day/0x00-vagrant/README.md

-This project is about installing git on your desktop
+This project is about installing git.